 Angela Eagle: On a point of order, Madam Deputy Speaker.
 The Prime Minister is obviously pretty caught up with the Cabinet at the moment; the rumours are that she has got on to only the third of the Cabinet Ministers to speak, so this could go on for a little time.
 However, we do have all the time up to 7 pm, which would give her time to come to the House and get the constitutional proprieties right on the...

 Angela Eagle: Further to that point of order, Mr Speaker.
 I speak as a non-lawyer.
 Can you confirm that although this is a Government who do not vote when they think they are going to lose, they nevertheless have a duty to honour the motion passed by the House, because it is not just an expression of the Opposition’s view but effective?

-Angela Eagle: Will the hon.
-Gentleman give way?
+Angela Eagle: Will my right hon. and learned Friend give way?

-Angela Eagle: To ask the Secretary of State for Health and Social Care, what information his Department holds on the average waiting time before a 999 ambulance call is answered in (a) Wirral, (b) Merseyside, (c) the North West and (d) England in each of the last 10 years.
+Angela Eagle: To ask the Secretary of State for Transport, how much funding his Department allocated to bus services serving (a) the North West, (b) Merseyside, (c) Wallasey constituency and (d) Surrey in each of the last eight years.